RyanParsley/skillful-notes/slides.md

 # This is _not_ a presentation about markdown

 <!--
-This is a presentation about crafting a narritive.
+This is a presentation about crafting a narrative.

 This is _about_ telling a story.